mounirlamouri/html-autocapitalize/proposal.md

 _inputmode_ is meant to do solve the same problem, among other things.
 It is lacking implementations - to the best of my knowledge, only Firefox OS has an implemantion and it is prefixed (_x-inputmode_).

-Contrary to _inputmode_, _autocapitalize_ is a very simple attribute that solves a very simple problem: customizing the _autocapitalize_ behaviour of the virtual keyboard. _inputmode_ would allow web developers to do that but it would come with side effects.
-For example, no capitalization would come with no suggestions (verbatim state).

-In addition, _autocapitalize_ comes with hundred of thousands of websites already supporting it.
+Regardless of the value of _inputmode_, _autocapitalize_ comes with hundred of thousands of websites already supporting it.
+Millions of pages at least.
 It is a defacto standard that it is worth specifying.
 This is not [yet another standard](https://xkcd.com/927/).

 ## Proposal